 Our approach involves partnerships with local community leaders, elders, and knowledge keepers.
 We do this to consider the unique qualities of each province and territory and cater all our educational programming for the topical or industry need of each group we work with across British Columbia, Alberta, Ontario, and Quebec.
 All our work is grounded in our mission and vision.

-For a list of our past and upcoming workshops and presentations, visit: https://ccrl-clrc.ca/our-presentations/.
+For a list of our past and upcoming engagements, visit: https://ccrl-clrc.ca/our-engagements/.

 Our incredible team of academics and community leaders is composed of passionate and connected experts across Canada, and internationally, from various religious, non-religious, and Indigenous backgrounds.

 As religious literacy specialists, researchers, and educators from various religious and non-religious backgrounds, we inform the Canadian society of spiritual diversity in its many forms – religious, spiritual, and non-religious – in order to encourage civic attitudes and understanding across Canada.

 Header Photo: Public Domain Picture by Kai Oberhäuser